-This specific bond type will remain continuous unless canceled by the surety.
-If the surety chooses to cancel a bond, a written cancellation notice must be mailed to the Commissioner of Motor Vehicles 60 days prior to the deemed cancellation date.
+Auto dealer bonds are issued to run continuously until canceled.
+If the surety chooses to cancel a bond, a written cancellation notice must be mailed to the Commissioner of Motor Vehicles 60 days prior to the proposed cancellation date.

 How to become a motor vehicle dealer in New York

 Both new and used motor vehicle licensees must complete the original facility application (Form VS-1) and send it to the Department of Motor Vehicles.
 Each application must be accompanied by the following documents:

 - MV-50 fees